-The way you execute a legal document can determine whether or not it is legally valid.
-Some documents require a Notary or Notary Public to be present and officiate the process while the parties sign.
-Other contracts require witnesses to verify that the legal form was executed correctly and signed by all parties.
+Some documents, like a Quitclaim Deed, require a notary public to be present and officiate the process while you and the other parties sign.
+Other documents, like a Power of Attorney, require witnesses to confirm that it was executed correctly and signed by all parties.

-What is a Notary Public and what do they do?
+What are notary publics and what do they do?

-A Notary Public is a state-appointed official who has been authorized to notarize documents.
-This means they must be present to verify the identity of the parties involved in a contract by checking identification and also to ensure that the signatories understand the document and its contents.
+A notary public is a state-appointed official who has the authorization to notarize documents (i.e., formally witness and certify signatures).
+A notary must be present to verify the identities of the parties involved in a contract by checking identification and ensuring that the signers understand the document and its contents.

-Notary Publics also perform a variety of other tasks besides authorizing documents, such as administering oaths and affirmations (to verify that a document is true), witnessing signatures, certifying copies of documents, and more.
+Notary publics also perform a variety of other tasks such as administering oaths and affirmations and certifying copies of documents.

-A Notary can refuse their services if they suspect fraud or they are unsure of a signer’s identity.
-They can also refuse to notarize a document if there is reason to believe that one party has been coerced, or if either party does not understand the agreement.
+A notary can refuse services if they suspect fraud or are unsure of a signer’s identity.
+They can also refuse to notarize a document if there is reason to believe that one party has been coerced or if either party does not understand the agreement.

-Another benefit of using a Notary is that the signers do not have to testify in court to verify their signatures because the document has been notarized and is legitimate.
+Another benefit of using a notary is that the signers do not have to testify in court to verify their signatures, as the notary has confirmed that the document is legitimate.

 - Registry offices